-Our system gets the information from the government registers, runs dozens of checks and clearly indicates detected problems and potential issues requiring caution.
+Our system gets the information from the government registers, runs multiple checks and indicates detected problems and potential issues based on the records.

-If there's a registered security interest, the vehicle may be seized by the interested party even after you become the new owner.
-It’s very important to do a thorough check before you buy.
+If there is a registered security interest, the vehicle may be repossessed by the secured party to pay off the debt of the previous owner.
+It’s important to check for outstanding debts before you buy.

-To detect money owing on the vehicle, our system automatically searches for debts registered against the current plate, past plates, VIN and/or chassis number.
+To find money owing on the vehicle, we automatically check for debts registered against the current registration plate number, past plate numbers, the VIN and/or the chassis number.

 Is the vehicle NZ new or imported used?
 Where has it been previously registered?
 Estimated date of importation.

 Is the vehicle currently registered to be allowed on the road?
 When was it registered in New Zealand?
 Has the registration been cancelled?
 Has it been re-registered after registration cancellation?

-Is the vehicle licenced for normal road use?
+Is the vehicle licensed for normal road use?
 Is the licence genuine and current?
 Is the vehicle subject to Road User Charges?

 RUC licence details.
-Is the licence current?
+Is the licence genuine and current?
 Hubodometer details for vehicles having a hubodometer.

-All plates that have been attached to the vehicle in New Zealand.
-We also use this information as part of our money owing check.
+All plate numbers that have been attached to the vehicle in New Zealand.
+This information is also used as part of the money owing check.